 - Driver Aggression.
 Aggressive drivers often display a disregard for the safety of other motorists.
 This might include rapid lane-changes, weaving in and out of traffic, following too closely, going against the right-of-way, and a disregard for traffic signals.

 - Roadway Debris.
 Towing vehicles and trucks carrying debris are legally required to ensure their loads are secured and do not pose a risk to other motorists or the general public.
 If a vehicle loses its load and the debris enters the roadway, it jeopardizes the safety of other drivers and can contribute to a serious collision.
-Drivers who are negligent in securing their loads can be held legally responsible for damages that result from that negligence.

 The bottom line is that there are a number of different potential contributing factors to serious car accidents, and negligent drivers who injure innocent people should be held responsible for their actions.